Opportunities in Chemical Manufacturing Industry in 2023

 1. AgroChemicals:

-India is the fourth largest producer of agrochemicals globally and it is expected to reach USD 4.7 billion by 2025.
+India is the fourth largest producer of agrochemicals globally and is expected to reach USD 4.7 billion by 2025.
 The Agrochemicals market is expected to grow at a CAGR of 8.6% between 2021 and 2025.
-Agrochemicals are broadly classified into pesticides, insecticides, herbicides, nematicides, fungicides, etc. The landmass available for agriculture is decreasing but demand for food products is increasing which is recognised as the major market driver for the agrochemicals sector.
+Agrochemicals are broadly classified into pesticides, insecticides, herbicides, nematicides, fungicides, etc. The landmass available for agriculture is decreasing but demand for food products is increasing which is recognized as the major market driver for the agrochemicals sector.
 Integrating farming practices is also encouraging the farmers to use different agrochemicals to increase land productivity and maintain soil health.
 Increased government initiatives to assist farmers and rapid technological advancements are also propelling the growth of the agrochemicals sector.

 agro chemicals chemical manufacturing